Complaint of Sexual Harassment

 Affirmative Action Officer

 Within fourteen days of receipt of a formal written complaint, the Affirmative Action Officer shall proceed with conducting an investigation of the complaint for the purpose of effecting a resolution.
 The processing of complaints by the IU Kokomo Affirmative Action Officer will adhere to the following principles and guidelines:

 - A direct personal interview will be held with the complainant or victim to gather specific information detailing the nature of the allegations.

-- The accused party will be notified the accusation.
-If the supervisor is not directly involved in the complaint, the immediate supervisor, and Chancellor will be notified of the allegations.
+- The accused party will be notified of the accusation.
+If the supervisor is not directly involved in the complaint, the immediate supervisor, and the Chancellor will be notified of the allegations.

 - Efforts will be made to restrict information regarding complaints to the complainant, the accused party, and those persons directly involved in the resolution of the matter.

 - All records, memoranda, correspondence, and other information/materials related to complaint investigations conducted by the IU Kokomo Affirmative Action Officer shall be retained for a period of no less than three years.